ikr/jsdom-test-browser/README.md

     // You may not need it that at all this.timeout(4000);

     // Load jQuery into jsdom.
-Is idempotent; do it in every suite before(function (done) { bro.jQueryify(done); });
+Is idempotent; can be called in every suite before(function (done) { bro.jQueryify(done); });

     describe('element HTML', function () {